mattgorb/gross-code-neural-decoder/README.md

   (Bravyi et al. depth-7 syndrome-extraction schedule, validated for deterministic detectors).
 - ✅ Paper training recipe available (Muon + Lion optimizers, EMA) and three size presets.
-- ⚠️ Scaled down for local hardware.
-The paper trains H=256/L=14 on ~3×10⁸ examples on GPUs; the `tiny`/`small` presets train on a Mac (MPS).
-The default noise model is phenomenological (circuit-level is available via a flag).
+- ✅ **Runs on GPU.** Training auto-selects CUDA (NVIDIA), MPS (Apple), or CPU.
+The `tiny`/`small` presets train on a laptop; the `paper` preset (H=256, L=14) trains on a GPU — see [Running on a GPU](#running-on-a-gpu-cloud-or-remote).
+The default noise model is phenomenological; circuit-level is one flag away.

+The only thing this repo doesn't attempt is the paper's *exact* training budget (~3×10⁸ examples); on a single GPU you'll typically run fewer steps, which is enough to see the decoder beat baseline and scale with model size.

 ## The code, briefly